johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 ![image/png](/res/robot_holmes/blog_grounding2.png)

 **Text to Image**

-He felt like he had a good grasp of some popular services offered in these streets now, but he already knew that the most popular task in recent time in ViLaVi has been text-to-image.
+He felt like he had a good grasp of some popular services offered in these streets now, but he already knew that the most popular task in recent time in ViLaVi has been **Text-to-Image**.

 Given a text prompt, the models offering this service create an image for you, that tries to depict your prompt description as good as possible.

 Actually models in MLington offering this service have started a whole new part of town, as they outgrew ViLaVi and started to become a whole ecosystem for themselves.
 They now reside in *Diffuserton*, which is a part of town for another story.
-Robot Holmes decided to not set foot in there and instead focus on the current citizens populating the streets of MLington.
+Holmes decided to not set foot in there and instead focus on the current citizens populating the streets of ViLaVi.

 ![image/png](/res/robot_holmes/blog_text_to_image.png)